184 Cancer Affirmations For Encouragement And Optimism

 We know about peer pressure and often times we let ourselves get suckered into it.
 Remember when was the last time you made a bad decision because a friend told you to do it?
 Yea I think most of us have at least one story to tell.

-When it comes to dealing with cancer, we need to have positive people around us to give us that much needed support.
-These are the people who can bring about that bright spot that you crave and helps make your days better.
+When it comes to dealing with cancer, we need to have positive people around us to give us that much-needed support.
+These are the people who can bring about that bright spot that you crave and help make your days better.

 When you have a group of supportive and positive family and friends around you, you can face and handle your fears better.
 They will be there to listen to you and be your shoulder to cry on.